mrlannigan/node-akamai/README.md

 ## .status(username, password, progressUri)

 Make a request to check status of a given progressUri.
 Returns a promise.

+Note, that if you are using this within a purge request, you will be able to execute `response.status()` to retrieve a request's status in Akamai's queue.

+## Changelog

+### 0.10.0

+* Exposed `AkamaiStatus` as `.status` at the module level.
+Thanks @alex-alexandrescu
+* Updated documentation to better explain the usage of `AkamaiStatus` in the response of a purge.

 ## Bugs or Feature Requests?